Jatin9026/Spotify-clone/README.md

 # Spotify-clone
-I developed this clone using html &amp; css.
+I developed this clone using html and css.